-The impact of one or more of the foregoing and other factors may cause our operating results to vary significantly.
-As such, we believe that quarter-to-quarter comparisons of our operating results may not be meaningful and should not be relied upon as an indication of future performance.
+The impact of one or more of the foregoing and other factors may cause our operating results and performance metrics to vary significantly.
+As such, we believe that quarter-to-quarter comparisons of our operating results and performance metrics may not be meaningful and should not be relied upon as an indication of future performance.
 If we fail to meet or exceed the expectations of investors or securities analysts, the trading price of our common stock could fall substantially, and we could face costly lawsuits, including securities class action suits.